OctopusDeploy/blog/blog/2018-02/kubernetes-rfc/index.md

 We will perform [variable-substitution](https://octopus.com/docs/deployment-process/variables/variable-substitution-syntax) on the Kubernetes template.
 So you can use Octopus variables directly in it, and they will be replaced.

-Unfortunately Kubernetes doesn't support parameter files for templates (as for example [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) and [Azure RM](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-templates-parameters) templates do).
+Unfortunately, Kubernetes doesn't support parameter files for templates (as for example [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) and [Azure RM](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-templates-parameters) templates do).
 This is unfortunate, as parameter files seem like the ideal way for the template author to tell tools like Octopus which values should be supplied as arguments.

 How would you want to supply variables to the Kubernetes Apply command?